alliesaizan/alliesaizan/README.md

 - Mar 2020: An introduction to NLP (TBD!)

 💬 Ask me about...
-- ⚖️ AI Ethics
+- ⚖️ AI ethics
-- 🖋️ Natural Language Processing
+- 🖋️ Natural language processing
+- 📈 Interactive data science app development in Rshiny, Streamlit, or Dash

 📫 Where can you find me:
 - [LinkedIn](https://www.linkedin.com/in/alexandra-saizan/)